Massena Central School surveying parents about COVID-19 testing

-MASSENA — The Massena Central School District is being proactive in the event the district is in an area that’s deemed by the state as a yellow microcluster zone.
+MASSENA — In anticipation that the area will be deemed a yellow microcluster zone, the Massena Central School District is being proactive.

-It is sending out a survey to parents to gauge their interest in voluntary COVID testing for their students in the event Massena is deemed a yellow microcluster under state Department of Health requirements.
+It’s sending out a survey to parents to gauge their interest in voluntary COVID testing for their students in the event that Massena is deemed a yellow microcluster under state Department of Health requirements.

 “This is proactive in case our community is in a microcluster from the state of New York.
 If the community becomes a yellow zone, we will need to test 20% of in-person students and staff.
 So we want to be more prepared in case this designation occurs,” Superintendent Patrick Brady said.